-DO-200B (and corollary DO-201) are for avionics databases.
+DO-200B (and the related DO-201) are standards for avionics databases.
 While DO-200B has some similarities to DO-178, DO-200B databases and tools involve much more of the development and ecosystem evolution as DO-200B avionics data must be controlled from inception through the end-user.

 DO-200B, “Standards for Processing Aeronautical Data,” is a cornerstone within modern aviation.
 While DO-178 and DO-278 garner a greater portion of mindshare, DO-200B is the workhorse upon which all modern aircraft rely, both directly and indirectly.
 Why?
 Because DO-200B governs the means by which data necessary for safe aircraft operations is prepared, updated, utilized, and maintained.
 Consider the following statements and assess whether they are true or false; answers and explanations are provided within this paper:

 If the above questions were truly easy, congratulate yourself on your genuine expertise.
-If they simply seemed easy, then this information that follows is for you.
-In fact, answering the above without understanding the overall quality assurance role in DO-178C and DO-254 is like understanding Fourier transforms without first understanding The Calculus: impossible for mere mortals …
+If they weren’t so easy, then the information that follows is for you.
+In fact, answering the above without understanding the overall quality assurance role in DO-178C and DO-254 is trying to understand Fourier transforms without first understanding calculus: impossible for mere mortals.

 To succinctly summarize, DO-200B provides guidance for the following aeronautical aspects:

 - Minimum standards and guidance for processing aeronautical data

 - Aeronautical Data defined as data used for navigation, flight planning, terrain awareness, flight simulators, etc.

 - Criteria for developing, changing, and supporting aeronautical data